This page contains resources to inform and support decision-making by women in Northern Ireland who are concerned about the use of vaginal mesh.

 Mesh in men was in use decades before its introduction into surgery for women.
-Mesh surgery for hernias in men continues to be recommended by NICE and remains routine practice in the UK, because alternatives have unacceptably high failure rates.
+Mesh surgery for hernias in men continues to be recommended by NICE and remains routine practice in the UK and globally, because alternatives have unacceptably high failure rates.

 Therefore, any men who have problems after mesh surgery should consult with their GP and be directed to the health and social care trust where the surgery was performed if this is necessary to get the appropriate care and treatment.